-Description of the two parties to the dispute
+Description of the ILE and the Teresian Institute

-As an institution, the FEI posed a fundamental problem to a large number of Spanish people: its religious neutrality; and, moreover, the conviction prevalent among many of its personnel that the backwardness of Spain might well be attributable largely to the cultural influence of the Catholic Church.
-The Institute was founded in 1876 by a number of renowned university professors (Francisco Giner de los Ríos, Nicolás Salmerón, Gumersindo de Azcárate) who were in profound disagreement with the government of the time in relation to the political and religious dogmas the latter wished to impose in the university system.
-Having been deprived of their academic posts, their first thought was to establish a free university.
-However, that ambition lay beyond their reach and means, and they resigned themselves to the establishment of a college.
-The FEI center was a revolutionary development in the Spanish education system, drawing on pedagogical trends then current in other European and American countries and deferring to relatively unconventional methods.
-The FEI approach soon had a significant impact on Spanish intellectual life.
-At the turn of the 20th century, for example, the University of Oviedo was a hotbed of FEI thinking, through the University Extension program, the objective of which was to spread the high culture of university education to a wider public.
-The influence of the FEI was amplified in a decisive way by the contribution of Francisco Giner, who recovered his professorial position at the Central University in Madrid in 1881.
-The sphere of influence of the FEI expanded rapidly at the start of the 20th century, shaping to a significant extent the political design of the Spanish education system at all levels.
-Its contribution to university life has already been noted; but it also became involved in the education of teachers through the foundation of the School of Higher Studies in Teaching (1909); the General Council of Primary Education (1911), which oversaw the education of young children; and, finally, the establishment of the Institute-School (1918) in the area of secondary education.
+As an institution, the ILE posed a fundamental problem to a large number of Spanish people: the ILE's religious neutrality and, moreover, the conviction prevalent among many of its personnel that the backwardness of Spain might well be attributable largely to the cultural influence of the Catholic Church.
+The ILE was founded in 1876, when the Spanish Revolution of 1868 had already failed, by a number of renowned university professors (Francisco Giner de los Ríos, Nicolás Salmerón, Gumersindo de Azcárate) who profoundly disagreed with the government of the time in relation to the political and religious dogmas the latter wished to impose on the university system.
+These figures had been the main characters of the 1866 university crisis that provoked a civic revival that would eventually lead to the 1868 revolution.
+The professors, having been deprived of their academic posts, first thought of establishing a free university.
+However, that ambition lay beyond their reach and means, and the professors resigned themselves to the establishment of a college.
+The ILE center was a revolutionary development in the Spanish education system, drawing on pedagogical trends then current in other European and American countries and deferring to relatively unconventional methods.
+The ILE approach soon had a significant impact on Spanish intellectual life.
+At the turn of the 20th century, for example, the University of Oviedo was a hotbed of ILE thinking, through the University Extension program, the objective of which was to spread the high culture of university education to a wider public.
+The influence of the ILE was amplified in a decisive way by the contribution of Francisco Giner, who regained his professorial position at the Central University in Madrid in 1881.
+The sphere of influence of the ILE expanded rapidly at the start of the 20th century, shaping to a significant extent the political design of the Spanish education system at all levels.
+The ILE's contribution to university life has already been noted; but the ILE also became involved in the education of teachers through the foundation of the School of Higher Studies in Teaching (1909); the General Council of Primary Education (1911), which oversaw the education of young children; and, finally, the establishment of the Institute-School (1918) in the area of secondary education.

-In the Catholic world, Pedro Poveda Castroverde and his new foundation (the Teresian Institute, c.
-1913) inaugurated one of the most significant developments in the field of education.
+In turn, Pedro Poveda and his new foundation inaugurated one of the most significant developments in the field of Catholic education.
 Poveda deferred to the prevailing current of thought in his time: increased state control of education.
-While the State may have favored secular or religiously neutral initiatives, the provision of Christian education depended on its delivery through the same established structures.
-Poveda observed and studied the FEI, and made contact with a number of the most important figures involved; he recognized the impetus for renewal it embodied; and felt that, with the exception of a few particular points, the FEI's pedagogical approach was not incompatible with Christianity.
+While the state may have favored secular or religiously neutral initiatives, the provision of Christian education depended on its delivery through the same established structures.
+Poveda observed and studied the ILE, and made contact with a number of the most important figures involved; he recognized the impetus for renewal the ILE embodied.
+He felt that, with the exception of a few particular points, the ILE's pedagogical approach was not incompatible with Christianity.
 He did not regard the relationship between the modern world and the Church as one of inevitable conflict.
-In his writings, he proposed the establishment of a counterpart to the FEI: the Catholic Education Institute (1911).
-Given the climate in Catholic circles at the time, this initiative was doomed to failure, but the inspiration behind it gave rise to the foundation of the Teresian Institute, comprising only women who committed themselves to intellectual development in a determined way.
+In his writings, he proposed the establishment of a counterpart to the ILE: the Catholic Education Institute (1911).
+Given the climate in Catholic circles at the time, this initiative was doomed to failure, but the inspiration behind the initiative gave rise to the foundation of the Teresian Institute, composed of only women who committed themselves to intellectual development in a determined way.